Turbo & Supercharging, II

 These devices are almost as old as the engines themselves.
-The one major obstacle was the difficulty in operating the turbinewheel in the white hot exhaust gasses.
+The one major obstacle was the difficulty in operating the turbine wheel in the white hot exhaust gasses.
 New metallurgy was needed to overcome these problems.
 The fact that the RPM of a turbocharger (over 80000 RPM) was so high, also placed some extra demands on the bearings and lubrication oil for the turbo.

 The turbocharger uses the energy left in the exhaust gas (heat and pressure), it is more efficient than the geared supercharger which is mechanically driven by the engine crankshaft.
 The only drawback maybe is that the turbo creates some back pressure which reduces overall efficiency a bit.
-Of these two systems turbocharging is the more efficient one.
+But of these two systems turbocharging is the more efficient one.

 If all exhaust is directed to the turbine then with increasing engine RPM the turbo would spin faster and faster, possibly until destruction.
 At the same time the compressor would try to do its best to compress intake air fed to the engine.
 The pressure and temperature in the intake manifold could be more than the engine could handle leading also to its destruction.

-To control this process a valve is placed in parallel with the turbine and the exhaust and when it is closed, almost all gasses are led to the turbine.
+To control this process, a valve is placed in parallel with the turbine and the exhaust and when it is closed, almost all gasses are led to the turbine.
 This way it is possible to regulate the amount of gas to the turbine and so the intake manifold pressure.

 Automatic / manual

-The waste gate can be fixed or automatically / manually controlled to regulate the manifold pressure within limits.
+The waste gate can be fixed or automatically / manually controlled to regulate the manifold pressure within its limits.
 With a fixed waste gate there is nothing a pilot can do but to retard throttle if anything goes awry.
 When applying power on take off, care is needed not to overboost the engine.

 An automatically controlled waste gate uses some kind of logic (or a membrane connected to the inlet manifold) to control the amount of exhaust gasses to bypass the turbine.
 Leading to a better efficiency and easier control.

-Turbo-normalizing and charging
+Turbo-normalizing & charging

 With turbocharging the inlet manifold is pressurized to about 40" (or even higher in some radial engines) putting more air into the cylinders.
 And more air in the cylinder means that more fuel can be burned thus more power is developed by the same engine.
 Although some strengthening is usually needed.
 To help avoid detonation most turbo engines have lower compression end values as intake air will already be under pressure.